NBANDROIDTEAM/NBANDROID-V2/README.md

 This project aims to stabilize and update the discontinued NetBeans IDE plugin NBANDROID.

-The current version supports Apache NetBeans 10 and 11, and CoolBeans.
+The current version supports Apache NetBeans (ANB) 10 and 11, and CoolBeans.

 Requirement: Java 10, 11, or 12.